pbalbuena/ScriptForLogs/README.md

 4. Execute `ScriptForLogs.exe`

-This script will download all the logs of every repository specified in `repositorios.txt` for every user of `datos.txt` The resulting logs will be downloaded to the same repository in html format.
+This script will download all the logs of every repository specified in `repositorios.txt` for every user of `datos.txt`.
+Also, `UserMapfre` will be replaced by `UserCap` and `EmailMapfre` will be replaced by `EmailCap`.
+The resulting logs will be downloaded to the same repository in html format.